Wu wei: Han dynasty

 Legalism dominated the intellectual life of the Qin and early Han together with Daoism.
 Early Han dynasty Emperors like Emperor Jing (r.
 157–141 BCE) would be steeped in a Daoistic laissez-faire.
 But Shen Buhai's book would be widely studied even from the beginning of the Han era.
 Jia Yi's (200–168 AD) Hsin-shu, undoubtedly influenced by the "Legalists", describes Shen Buhai's techniques as methods of applying the Dao, or virtue, bringing together Confucian and Daoist discourses under the imagery of the Zhuangzi.
 Many later texts, for instance in Huang-Lao, use similar images to describe the quiescent attitude of the ruler.

 The Huang-Lao text Huainanzi (Western Han dynasty 206 B.C. – 9 A.D.), although oriented toward state interest, would go on to include naturalist arguments in favour of rule by worthies on the basis that one needs their competence for such things as diplomacy, and defines wu wei as follows:

 "What is meant ... by wu-wei is that no personal prejudice [private or public will,] interferes with the universal Tao [the laws of things], and that no desires and obsessions lead the true course ... astray.
 Reason must guide action in order that power may be exercised according to the intrinsic properties and natural trends of things."

 The Huang–Lao text Jing fa says:

 The right way to understand all these (things) is to remain in a state of [vacuity,] formlessness and non-being.
 Only if one remains in such a state, may he thereby know that (all things) necessarily possess their forms and names as soon as they come into existence, even though they are as small as autumn down.
 As soon as forms and names are established, the distinction between black and white becomes manifest... there will be no way to escape from them without a trace or to hide them from regulation... [all things] will correct themselves.

 Modern

-Philosopher Alan Watts believed that wu wei can be described as "not-forcing."
+Philosopher Alan Watts believed that wu wei can be described as "not-forcing".
 Watts also understood wu wei as "the art of getting out of one’s own way" and offered the following illustration: "The river is not pushed from behind, nor is it pulled from ahead.
 It falls with gravity."

 Leo Tolstoy was deeply influenced by Daoist philosophy, and wrote his own interpretation of wu wei in his piece Non-Activity.

 Psychoanalyst Robin S. Brown has examined wu wei in the context of Western psychotherapy.
 Brown links wu wei with the psychoanalytic notion of enactment.

+In her translation of the Tao Te Ching, Ursula K. Le Guin defined wu wei as "'doing without doing': uncompetitive, unworried, trustful accomplishment, power that is not force.
+An example or analogy might be a very good teacher, or the truest voice in a group of singers."